 Download CBSE Revision Notes for CBSE Class 09 Social Science Poverty as a Challenge Chapter-17 Poverty as a Challenge: Who is poor (through two case studies: one rural, one urban); indicators; absolute poverty (not as a concept but through a few simple examples) - why people are poor ; unequal distribution of resources; comparison between countries; steps taken by government for poverty alleviation.

-Download CBSE Revision Notes for CBSE Class 09 Social Science Food Security in India Chapter-18 Food Security in India: Source of Foodgrains, variety across the nation, famines in the past, the need for self sufficiency, role of government in food security, procurement of foodgrains, overflowing of granaries and people without food, public distribution system, role of cooperatives in food security.
+Download CBSE Revision Notes for CBSE Class 09 Social Science Food Security in India (Not for Exams) Chapter-18 Food Security in India: Source of Foodgrains, variety across the nation, famines in the past, the need for self sufficiency, role of government in food security, procurement of foodgrains, overflowing of granaries and people without food, public distribution system, role of cooperatives in food security.

 Download CBSE Revision Notes for CBSE Class 09 Social Science What is Democracy Why Democracy Chapter-20 What is Democracy Why Democracy: What are the alternatives to democracy?
 Is democracy superior to its available alternatives?
 Must every democracy have the same institutions and values?